deejaygraham/deejaygraham.github.io/_posts/2013-10-01-sketchnoting-in-reverse.md

 ---
 layout: post
 title: Sketchnoting in Reverse
-tags: [ sketchnotes, deliberate-practice, presentations ]
+categories: [ sketchnotes, deliberate-practice, presentations ]
 ---

 A little while ago I was introduced to the idea of sketchnoting by